-I remember in school they used to give us all the same day planners, and you were forced to use these planners in order to be “more organized and productive.”
-The thing was, they absolutely never worked for me — or for the majority of my classmates — as we all have our own work styles and productivity personalities.
+Do you remember how they used to give us all the same day planners in school in an effort to keep us “more organized and productive?”
+The thing was, they absolutely never worked for me — or for the majority of my classmates — because we all have our own work styles and productivity personalities.

-In fact, today, it’s still wildly difficult to find the “perfect” planner even though I have an endless array of options.
+In fact, today, it’s still wildly difficult to find the “perfect” planner even though we’ve got an endless array of options.

 Check out Medium any day of the week, and you’ll be blasted with productivity advocates who promise to teach you how to get more done with THEIR systems.